nt246/NTRES-6100-data-science/assignments/assignment_7.md

 **3a.** First, from [this dataset on GitHub](https://raw.githubusercontent.com/kshaffer/election2016/master/2016ElectionResultsByState.csv), calculate the number of popular votes each candidate received as shown below.
 Name this new dataset `q_3a`, and print it. <br>

+*Note: all candidates other than Clinton and Trump are included in `others` as shown below.*

 *Hint: `pivot_longer()` may be useful in here.*

 | metric         | winner  |     value|